awestover/thoughts/content/cooking.md

 ## super fancy fire rice

-- sausage (optional)
 - onions
 - fire roasted tomatoes
-- vegetable / chicken broth (cook the rice in this)
+- vegetable broth (cook the rice in this)
 - rice
 - actually there are a lot of spices you are supposed to put in
 - something like Paprika, garlic. check the recipe.